orta-sanz/cyberpunk-style-image/README.md

 This simple plugin was an exercise to practice the clip-path property.
 With `:hover` the image will alter some opacity and we apply a nice-looking hue-rotate effect.

-You only need to put call two files:
+You only need to call two files:

 - `<link rel="stylesheet" href="style.min.css">`